 4. Research Project: Observation Portfolio.

 Based on your journal, compile an observation portfolio.
-Organize the observations according to several categories, such as family life, higher education, governmental structure and city planning, private businesses, religious practices, Chinese arts, Chinese medicine, etc. Portfolio should be illustrated with photos and other collected materials.
-The portfolio will create not only a precious record of your memories but also a valuable ethnographical record of people and their life in China.
+Organize the observations according to several categories, such as family life, higher education, governmental structure and city planning, private and public businesses, religious practices, Chinese arts, Chinese medicine, etc. Portfolio should be illustrated with photos and other collected materials.
+The portfolio is important for those who want to continue for the second session, and also will create not only a precious record of your memories but also a valuable ethnographical record of people and their life in China and in Taiwan.

 Expected Credit Equivalencies: